With ancient architecture and idyllic natural scenes, Hue brings a pleasant, calm, and quiet feeling to those who visit Vietnam’s former capital.

 Be amazed at Lap An Lagoon

-About 70 km south of Hue, at the foot of Hai Van pass, Lap An lagoon is a fairylike area.
+About 70 km south of Hue, at the foot of Hai Van pass, Lap An lagoon is a fairylike area with the Bach Ma mountains surrounding this place.

 When visiting here in the early morning or evening, you will witness charming and somewhat mysterious scenery with hazy mist and sparkling water.